loftytopping/PyBox/README.md

 # PyBox

-This repository holds model variants that couple gas/aerosol chemistry, gas-to-particle partitioning and varying phase state through the full humidity cycle in the atmosphere.
-The first phase of the project is to develop and profile a gas phase only model, using the [Master Chemical Mechanism (MCM)](http://mcm.leeds.ac.uk/MCM/) as the basis.
+This repository holds model variants that couple gas-phase chemistry, gas-to-particle partitioning and varying phase state through the full humidity cycle in the atmosphere.
+The first phase of the project is to develop and profile a gas phase model, using the [Master Chemical Mechanism (MCM)](http://mcm.leeds.ac.uk/MCM/) as the basis, with an idealised sectional aerosol model.
 The model will also relate component properties, using molecular structural information, through the [UManSysProp](http://umansysprop.seaes.manchester.ac.uk) informatics suite.
-Any public release will occur according to agreement from any partner contributions and associated papers.
+Any public release beyond the base variant will occur according to new processes added, agreement from any partner contributions and/or associated peer-review papers.

 Please check the project wiki page for more inforamtion on updates and planned releases.

 ## Model overview
 ============================

 The model works on the basis of reading a file that defines reactions in the gas phase.
-Within this repository, examples are taken from the MCM.
-For example, take the mixed VOC file given by 'MCM_mixed_test.eqn.txt'.
-This contains the following snippet:
+For those familiar with using the [Kinetic PreProcessor (KPP) software](http://people.cs.vt.edu/~asandu/Software/Kpp/), this file defined the reactants and products for each reaction within a chemical mechanism along with an associated rate coefficient.
+For example, take the mixed VOC file given by 'MCM_mixed_test.eqn.txt' in the root directory of PyBox.
+This contains the following snippet of text:

 ##### {46.} 	 CH3OH + OH = HO2 + HCHO : 	2.85D-12*EXP(-345/TEMP) 	;
 ##### {47.} 	 C2H5OH + OH = C2H5O : 	3.0D-12*EXP(20/TEMP)*0.05 	;
 ##### {48.} 	 C2H5OH + OH = CH3CHO + HO2 : 	3.0D-12*EXP(20/TEMP)*0.9 	;
 ##### {49.} 	 C2H5OH + OH = HOCH2CH2O2 : 	3.0D-12*EXP(20/TEMP)*0.05 	;

-Where the equation number is first defined, then the reactants/products along with a defined rate coefficient.
+Where the equation number is defined first, then the reactants/products along with a defined rate coefficient.
 Some reactions rely on coefficients defined elsewhere, according to the MCM version number.
-This file is first parsed using the file 'Parse_eqn_file.py', providing information that can be used to set up and solve the relevant ordinary differential equations (ODEs).
+These are also included in PyBox.
+This equation file is first parsed using the file 'Parse_eqn_file.py', providing information that can be used to set up and solve the relevant ordinary differential equations (ODEs) to simulate the entire chemical mechanism.
+Each component, or specie, in this chemical mechanism also has an associated record of chemical structure in the form of a [SMILES string](http://www.daylight.com/dayhtml/doc/theory/theory.smiles.html).
+This information is carried in a .xml file, provided by the MCM, and stored in the root directory of PyBox.
+Why is this important?
+Well, this information is taken by the [UManSysProp](http://umansysprop.seaes.manchester.ac.uk) informatics suite and allows us to predict properties of each compound that helps us predict whether they are likely to remain in the gas phase or condense to an existing particulate phase through gas-to-particle partitioning.
+Before we discuss which dependencies we need to run PyBox, lets have a look at the directory structure provided in this repository so you know where everything is.

 ## Folder Structure
 ============================